Ideas the Size of California

 CalNEXT is a statewide initiative to identify, test, and grow electric technologies and delivery methods to support California’s decarbonized future.

-CalNEXT is looking for new, big ideas to help reach California’s decarbonization goals.
+CalNEXT is looking for new, big research ideas to help reach California’s energy efficiency and decarbonization goals.
 CalNEXT’s team of experts will provide resources and support the implementation of 170 projects that have the potential to make a significant impact.
-Focused on emerging and underutilized technologies, CalNEXT presents a great opportunity for entrepreneurs, designers/builders, developers, manufacturers, research labs, or utilities to energize their ideas and projects to demonstrate innovative and scalable solutions.
+Focused on emerging and underutilized technologies, CalNEXT presents a great opportunity for entrepreneurs, manufacturers, designers, builders, research laboratories, or energy efficiency program administrators to energize their ideas and projects to demonstrate innovative and scalable solutions.

 How it Works

 We’re looking for big ideas that align with our technology priorities.
 If you have an idea or project, we want to hear about it.
-If your idea or project is selected, the CalNEXT team will work with you to get it off the ground.
+If your idea or project is in alignment with CalNEXT priorities, the CalNEXT team will work with you to proceed.
+Participants may be able to work with the CalNEXT program by leading a project, or by working with a program partner on a project they lead.

 Submit an Idea

 If you have an idea that may not be fully developed, use the idea submission form at the link below.
-Once submitted, the CalNEXT team can help you determine whether this idea is a good candidate for program support, provide feedback, and/or pair you with a partner for implementation.
+Once submitted, the CalNEXT team will determine if the idea is a good fit for the program.
+If it is, the CalNEXT team will work with you on next steps.

 Submit a Project